scperkins/EJEHardenberg.github.io/_posts/2014-01-9-chunked-encoding-for-reports.md

 type to chunked instead of the default.
 Now, I was doing all this reporting only on the admin area, so I actually used the `init` hook and checked `is_admin` in my call to the action.
 In addition, I did **not** place the code into `functions.php` like many people do.
 But rather it is within my own plugin's page.
 So only when users go to the reports page is the action enabled and the content served up as chunked.

+Note that this strategy, while WordPress specific, isn't neccesary limited to WordPress.
+But also with any sort of PHP page that loads large quantities of data and needs to do so in a chunked manner.
+Just be sure to call `flush();` if you want to force out a chunk of output.

+Also, note that some browsers (like chrome) buffer the first 256/512 bytes of output to do sniffing.
+So even if you chunk it, if there's not a lot of data you might see the page load time not speed up for the content you can see 'above the fold'